Anne Froelick: Career

 In 1942, Koch was hired to write the screenplay for Mission to Moscow (1943) for Michael Curtiz.
 He asked Froelick to accompany her, but she stayed behind as she had recently married.
 She decided instead to write the screenplay for Miss Susie Slagle's (1946) for Paramount Pictures.
 Nevertheless, she suggested her friend Anne Green for the job.
 After the film's release, Green married Koch, and they remained married until his death.
 In 1941, Miss Susie Slagle's was postponed when Sam Wood, who was attached to direct, decided to film For Whom the Bell Tolls (1943) instead.
 A year later, Froelick moved to RKO Pictures to write the screenplay for The Master Race (1944).
 She did on-set rewrites, and when filming concluded, she returned to Paramount to finish the Miss Susie Slagle's script.
 She followed up with Easy Come, Easy Go (1947).
 After this, she went to Columbia Pictures to write the screenplay for Harriet Craig (1950), a remake of 1936's Craig's Wife.

 During this time, Froelick became involved in political activism, including opposing fascism and promoting unions and desegregation.
 This led her to join the Communist Party.
 In a 1997 interview, she stated she was not very active, but nevertheless went to "meetings and to a lot of events and activities."
 In 1951, Froelick's party membership caused her husband, Philip Taylor, to lose his job as a manufacturing planner at Lockheed.
 During the last hearings for the House Un-American Activities Committee (HUAC), in 1953, she was accused publicly to be a communist by fellow screenwriters Leopold Atlas and Sol Shor.
 Froelick was subsequently blacklisted, but continued to write for a living using her married name.

-She wrote one unpublished novel titled Fee Fi Fo Friend, which was inspired by her political activism and subsequent blacklisting.
-Froelick took to alcohol to help self-medicate, and later went to Alcoholics Anonymous to fight her addiction.
+Froelick wrote one unpublished novel titled Fee Fi Fo Friend, which was inspired by her political activism and subsequent blacklisting.
+She took to alcohol to help self-medicate, and later went to Alcoholics Anonymous to fight her addiction.
 She wrote four plays that were produced locally, including Storm in the Sun.
 Along with that, she co-wrote a comic novel, Press on Regardless, about a female sports-car addict, with Fern Mosk, which was published by Simon & Schuster in 1956.

 Anne Froelick Taylor died of natural causes on January 26, 2010, aged 96, in a nursing home in Los Angeles.